 Are your marketing decisions based on fact or fiction?
 When was the last time you took a second look at your business’ marketing plan?
-Keep reading to discover the truth behind 3 of the most misunderstood marketing strategies: SEO, mobile optimization, and negative reviews.
+Keep reading to discover the truth behind 3 of the most misunderstood marketing myths: SEO, mobile optimization, and negative reviews.

 SEO is still one of the most important aspects of marketing your brand.